Zero modes and index theorems for non-Hermitian Dirac fermions: Introduction

 where $v_{_{\rm NH}}$ is a real parameter, also bearing the dimension of the Fermi velocity.
 The eigenspectrum of $H^{\rm NH}_{\rm Dir}(\vec{k})$ is also composed of two branches $\pm E_{\rm NH}(\vec{k})$ with $E_{\rm NH}(\vec{k})=\sqrt{v^2_{_{\rm H}}-v^2_{_{\rm NH}}} \; |\vec{k}|$ that continues to feature the signature linear energy-momentum relation for nodal relativistic quasiparticles.
 The quantity $v_{_{\rm F}}=\sqrt{v^2_{_{\rm H}}-v^2_{_{\rm NH}}}$ is the effective Fermi velocity of NH Dirac fermions, which now plays the role of the speed of light in open Dirac systems.
 In what follows, I define a dimensionless quantity $\alpha=v_{_{\rm NH}}/v_{_{\rm H}}$ and conveniently set $v_{_{\rm H}}=1$.
 When $|\alpha| < 1$ the eigenspectrum of $H^{\rm NH}_{\rm Dir}(\vec{k})$ and $v_{_{\rm F}}$ are purely real, whereas for $|\alpha|>1$ all the eigenvalues of $H^{\rm NH}_{\rm Dir}(\vec{k})$ and $v_{_{\rm F}}$ are purely imaginary.
 For $\alpha=\pm 1$, all the eigenvalues of $H^{\rm NH}_{\rm Dir}(\vec{k})$ and $v_{_{\rm F}}$ are equal to zero, which mark the exceptional points in this construction.
 Throughout this work, I stay away from such singular points.

 In this work, I scrutinize the Aharonov-Casher, Jackiw-Rebbi, and Jackiw-Rossi index theorems within the framework of such NH Dirac operators.
 An important comment is due at this stage.
-In the last two cases, the Hermitian matrices describing the mass orders that assume spatially nontrivial topological textures (domain-wall and vortices) \emph{commute} with $M$ from Eq.~\eqref{eq:NHDirac}, such that they fully anticommute with $H^{\rm NH}_{\rm Dir}(\vec{k})$ and hence represent genuine mass orders for NH Dirac fermions.
-Only then the eigenspectrum of the corresponding total NH massive Dirac operator can be purely real over an extended NH parameter regime.
-Such mass orderings in the context of NH Dirac theory is named `commuting class mass'~\cite{NHDirac:1}, which will be discussed in Secs.~\ref{sec:JackiwRebbi} and~\ref{sec:JackiwRossi}.
+In the last two cases, the Hermitian matrices describing the mass orders that assume spatially nontrivial topological textures (domain wall and vortices) are described by Hermitian operators that \emph{commute} with $M$ from Eq.~\eqref{eq:NHDirac} and anticommute with $H_{\rm Dir}(\vec{k})$ from Eq.~\eqref{eq:DiracHamil}, such that they fully anticommute with anti-Hermitian operator $M H_{\rm Dir}(\vec{k})$ and thus anticommute with the total NH operator $H^{\rm NH}_{\rm Dir}(\vec{k})$, hence representing genuine mass orders for NH Dirac fermions.
+Only then the eigenspectrum of the corresponding total NH massive Dirac operator can be purely real over an extended NH parameter regime, as then the effective single-particle Hamiltonian in the ordered phase is captured by matrix operators all of which mutually anticommute with each other.
+Such mass ordering in the context of NH Dirac theory is named ``commuting class masses''~\cite{NHDirac:1}, which will be discussed in Secs.~\ref{sec:JackiwRebbi} and~\ref{sec:JackiwRossi}.
 Next, I present a synopsis of the main results.